Almond Butter Granola Recipe (Easy High-Protein Breakfast)

 Almond butter does much more than add rich nutty flavor.
 It acts as a natural binder, helping coat the oats evenly and encouraging the ingredients to stick together during baking.

-Because almond butter contains healthy fats, it also helps create a crisp texture without relying on large amounts of oil.
+Because almond butter contains healthy fats, it also helps create a crisp texture without relying on excessive oil.
 The result is a granola that feels satisfying without being overly heavy.

 If you enjoy baking with almond butter, you might also love our Gluten-Free Almond Butter Pumpkin Spice Chocolate Chip Cookies.